vi2007a/vi2007a/README.md

 Hello Everyone , I Am Sreevidya
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> A Data Scientist and Machine learning enthusiast.
-I have created this profile for the  purpose of self learning.

 - :telescope: I’m working as a Data Science Engineer in UK.
-Current technologies im using is Python,SQL and AWS and previous working experience with Microsoft Azure.I have hands on experience in Python and its Libraries.Highly interest in learning new cutting-edge technologies in the field of Machine Learning & AI.
+Currently having hands on Python,SQL and Microsoft Azure.Highly interest in learning new cutting-edge technologies in the field of Machine Learning & AI.
 I have developed couple of  projects in different technology in my repository.
-Few projects completetly on Data collection, data cleaning and preprocessing using Pandas, NumPy .
+Few projects completetly on Data collection, data cleaning and preprocessing using Pandas, NumPy.
 Some are Visualization projects using seaborn, matplotlib.
 To develop my knowldge further i have build few  end to end  Machine learning projects as well, I have used different ML algorithms  and Python to develop my small ML projects.
 I also use Azure  and AWS technologies in my project.
 I will be adding  few respository for Azure and Aws and uploading  it soon.
 Come take  a peek!!!

  - :eyes: You can find me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/srya-s-936580b2/)
 &nbsp;

 - :zap: In my free time, I love spending time with my family :heart: :family: , reading blogs etc
-- ✍️  Studying Scala
+- ✍️  Learning and updating everyday for a better tomorrow
 - :mailbox_with_mail: mail me to itsvidya@outlook.com